MajaLinder/SEMFIRE/documentation/getting_started.md

 -   Open a terminal at the location of this example.
 -   Run `npm install`.
 This will install necessary tools.
 Run this command only the first time you are building the mod and skip this step for any subsequent builds.
 -   Run `npm start`.
 This will compile the code and place the bundle in the `dist` folder.
 This task will watch for changes in code and will continue running until it is stopped.
 Whenever you save a file, the changes will be reflected in the visualization mod.
 -   Run `npm run server` in a separate terminal.
-This will start a development server.
+This will start a development server
 -   Start editing, for example `src/index.ts`.
 -   In Spotfire, follow the steps of creating a new mod and connecting to the development server.
 -   TIBCO Spotfire Mod guide [documentation](https://tibcosoftware.github.io/spotfire-mods/docs/using-the-api/api-docs/).